Preached by Dr. Gene Scott on December 2, 1979

 Christianity is always looking to the future.
 John Dewey conquered the world in the 1920s with progressive education.
 And as A.W.
 Tozer has pointed out, progressive education and pragmatism not only conquered the secular world, they conquered the church world.
 The fundamental effect of progressive education was to change the criteria of truth and value, to change the benchmarks by which judgments were made.
 Truth became that which worked for you as an individual, and value became that which satisfied you as an individual.
 The benchmark for all judgments was you.
 And the basis of every happening was now; only now exists.

-The way you learned became much more important than what you learned.
-You learned to solve problems, and “problems” were defined as anything that upset your satisfaction now.
+The way you learned became much more important that what you learned.
+You learned to solved problems, and “problems” were defined as anything that upset your satisfaction now.
 And the solution to your problems was anything that gave you satisfaction now.
 Many people who have never studied philosophy are captive to a philosophy and do not know that they are slaves to it.
-This whole generation in American grew up just as captive as the Israelites in Egypt, in a bondage to self and its gratification, and preachers are having a terrible job trying to deliver them from it.
+This whole generation in America grew up just as captive as the Israelites in Egypt, in a bondage to self and its gratification, and preachers are having a terrible job trying to deliver them from it.

 That is what is wrong with modern Christianity.
 Happiness and “what I want” have become the criteria of truth and value.
 “Give it to me now” has become the standard.
 That is heresy!
 We are destined for eternity, and if you don’t know that, you are not a Christian at all.
 Anything we get now is icing on the cake and only the earnest of our inheritance.